peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

-- Federation Entities that join to a federation staging area using HTTP only transport to attest themselves as trustworthy, and then retrieve X.509 certificates for their official HTTPS Federation Entity ID.
+- Federation Entities that join to a federation staging area using HTTP only transport to attest themselves as trustworthy, and then retrieve X.509 Certificates for their official HTTPS Federation Entity ID.

+- Federation Entities that want to ask and obtain X.509 Certificate for every Federation Key contained in their Entity Configuration, as made reliable in a Federation Trust Chain.

-- Federation Entities that want to ask and obtain X.509 certificate for every Federation Key contained in their Entity Configuration, as made reliable in a Federation Trust Chain.
+- Federation Entities that want to ask and obtain X.509 Certificate for every Federation Key contained in their Entity Configuration, as made reliable in a Federation Trust Chain.